Part 3: Build an eCommerce Site Using PrestaShop Framework

-- Step 1: Install PrestaShop framework, necessary packages, and set up customizations on the BackEnd side to the Server.
+- Step 1: Install the PrestaShop framework, and necessary packages, and set up customizations on the BackEnd side of the Server.
 You’ve done this in Part 1

 - Step 2: Based on the components in step 1, install PrestaShop site through your browser.
 You’ve done this in Part 2

 - Step 3: Install SSL Certificate on your website.
 You are here, Part 3!!!

 - Step 4: Customize the interface and manage PrestaShop to your liking ^^

 To be able to finish Step 3, you need to read through and finished both Part 1 and Part 2.
 This is a must and you have to have the following components: